Garhwal Rifles: Indo-Pakistan War of 1965

 In 1965, the First Battalion fought splendid actions in the Barmer sector of Rajasthan for which it was subsequently awarded Battle Honour "Gadra Road", the Second Battalion at OP Hill, the Sixth Battalion at Phillora and the Eighth Battalion at Butur Dograndi, where it lost two senior Officers viz Lt Col JE Jhirad and Major AR Khan within two days.
-The command then fell on to youngest captain (Lt Col) HS Rautela who lead by front and got gallantry commendation by then Chief of Army Staff.
+The command then fell on to youngest captain (Lt Col) HS Rautela who led from the front and got a gallantry commendation from the then Chief of Army Staff.
 Captain CN Singh of the Regiment was posthumously awarded the MVC for gallantry whilst serving in HQ 120 Infantry Brigade.
 First Battalion and Eighth Battalion were honoured with battle honours 'GADRA ROAD’ and ‘BUTUR DOGRANDI’ respectively.
 The Sixth Battalion and Eighth Battalion was also awarded the Theatre Honour 'Punjab 1965'.